fog/fog/lib/fog/rackspace/docs/queues.md

 ### Regions

 Alternative regions are specified using the key `:rackspace_region `.
-A list of regions available for auto scale can be found by executing the following:
+A list of regions available for cloud queues can be found by executing the following:

 	identity_service = Fog::Identity({
 		:provider            => 'Rackspace',                     # Rackspace Fog provider